 MOSAiCH Call 2026 – with a thematic focus on the Role of Government

-Researchers are invited to propose questions for the second part of the MOSAiCH Survey 2026, which will thematically complement the ISSP 2026 Role of Government VI module.
-Successful proposals will be fielded during spring 2026, and the resulting data will become available in early 2027.
+We invite researchers to propose questions for the second part of the MOSAiCH Survey 2026, which will thematically complement the ISSP 2026 Role of Government VI module.
+Successful submissions will be fielded in spring 2026, with data available in early 2027.

 Other upcoming calls: